Inshalk/assignment_zrex_instagram/README.md

 i hope you like my work i look forward for this opportunity and i have used provider , sharedPreference and stateful widget

+if you wanna zoom hold ctrl + mouse Right click and move mouse